shotgunsoftware/tk-core/docs/platform.rst

   same base class, apps can call methods on the engines to for example create UIs.
 It is up to each engine to implement these methods so that they work nicely inside the host application.

-- An interface to startup DCC applications related to the engine that centralizes the business logic of discovering executable paths, setting a proper environment for launch, and initializing toolkit integration during the launch phase.
+- An interface to startup DCC applications that centralizes the business logic of discovering executable paths, setting a proper environment for launch, and initializing toolkit integration during the launch phase.
 This is described in detail in the :ref:`Launching Software` section.

 Engine Events